 Show/Hide Copy Tasks From Templates/Projects

-In the top right corner, click on Add Task from Templates icon.
+In the top right corner, click on Add Task from the Templates icon.

 Select a template or project from the drop-down list.
 You are able to copy all tasks or drag-n-drop tasks from displayed tasks into the current schedule.